siddarth09/Rusty/README.md

 - https://drive.google.com/file/d/1NHoYihwiK1kxBYBL2nZ9Up3olNRXoLSu/view?usp=sharing

 ## SLAM
 Simultaneous localization and mapping (SLAM) is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
-Here we are using frontier mapping, gmapping, Hector-slam packages to map the given environment for navigation purposes
+Here we are using RTAB-mapping, gmapping, Karto-slam packages to map the given environment for navigation purposes

 To run Gmapping package
 ``` bash